SecurityCompass/moodle-docker/README.md

     pip install docker-compose
     ```

-2. Copy/clone dockerfiles from the `moodle-docker` and `docker-posgres` repository and build the containers
+2. Copy/clone dockerfiles from the `moodle-docker` and `docker-posgres` repository and build the containers.
+Both folders/repos should be in the same parent folder.
     ```
     # Moodle repo
     git clone git@agra.sdelements.com:deployment/moodle-docker.git